Former RLCC Staff Member, Red Lodge Clay Center Long-Term Resident 2008-09, Short-Term Resident (AIA) 2015

 Ernest has studied in both the U.S. and China (Jingdezhen Ceramic Institute); shown work, lectured, and given workshops nationally and internationally.
 His knowledge in the building and repairing of kilns, along with his mastery of glazes, and skills as a ceramist allow him the ability to continue exploring new techniques that are used to create unique masterpieces.

+The challenges of creating and fabricating objects that are thought-provoking, desirable to touch, and interact with, has always been my inspiration.
 I choose to create specific ceramic objects that foster memory stimulation and the ability to question functionality of a familiar object.
-Both performance based works and stand-alone objects relate to the curiosity and drive for discovery imbedded in human nature.
-My work also promotes the sense of discovery by the use of narratives and hidden clues as to how I intend the works to function.
-I leave the viewer the opportunity to unfold the work though the sense of touch, sound and visual aesthetics.
+Both performance-based works and stand-alone objects relate to the curiosity and drive for discovery imbedded in human nature.
+My work strives to promote the sense of discovery by the use of narratives and hidden clues as to how the works function.
+The intent is to allow the viewer the opportunity to unfold the work though the sense of touch, sound and visual aesthetics.

 I have always had a passion for building and fabrication.
-I am drawn to the many different building and firing techniques clay has to offer.
-Having worked with many other materials I choose ceramic as my primary medium.
-Ceramics allows me the ability to create forms, colors, details, and mimic any surface or object.
+Having worked with many other materials, I choose ceramics as my primary medium.
+I am drawn to the many different building and firing techniques that clay has to offer.
+In addition, Ceramics allows me the ability to create forms, colors, and details, that mimic any surface or object.

-The haptic qualities are the strongest origins of ceramics, which is why this work is designed for those that share the same curiosity that I have with the world.
+The haptic qualities are the strongest origins of ceramics.
+This work is designed for those who share this same curiosity about the world.